McMahon government: Indigenous Affairs

 Bill Wentworth occupied the new post of Minister for Aboriginal Affairs.
 During McMahon's period in office, Neville Bonner joined the Senate and became the first Indigenous Australian in the Australian Parliament.
 Bonner was chosen by the Liberal Party to fill a Senate vacancy in 1971 and celebrated his maiden parliamentary speech with a boomerang throwing display on the lawns of Parliament.
 Bonner went on to win election at the 1972 election and served as a Liberal senator for 12 years.
 He worked on Indigenous and social welfare issues and proved an independent minded senator, often crossing the floor on parliamentary votes.
 Land rights were a topical issue during the term of the McMahon government and in 1972, Aboriginal protestors set up a Tent Embassy on the lawns in front of Parliament House.
 The government accepted the recommendations of the Gibb committee on Aboriginal employment, which included the lease of land at Wattie Creek to the Gurindji people, who had been staging a strike on a section of the Vestey company lease since 1966.

+Foreign policy

+Former treasurer Les Bury succeeded McMahon in the foreign affairs portfolio.
+In his first statement as foreign minister, Bury "stressed the paramount importance of Asia to Australia", warned against complacency over the Soviet naval presence in the Indian Ocean, and called on Japan to play a greater role in regional affairs.
+He also reiterated Australian support for the Nixon Doctrine.
+In May 1971, he stated that Taiwan should be separately represented in the United Nations and that the Republic of China's claims to Mainland China were "somewhat fictional".
+After the announcement of Nixon's visit to China in July 1971, he reaffirmed the Australian government's long-standing policy of non-recognition of the People's Republic of China and stated that he would not visit Beijing, but suggested Australia might formalise relations with the PRC at a later point.

+In June 1971, Bury publicly denounced French nuclear testing in the South Pacific, stating the tests were "a matter of considerable regret to the government of Australia" and that he supported a Comprehensive Nuclear-Test-Ban Treaty.